Kitware/trame/docs/content/docs/tutorial-application.md

 <p style="text-align:center;"><img src="../images/tutorial-gui-contour-by.jpg" alt="Contour By Selection" style="width: 25%; height: 25%"></p>

-We created a dropdown menu for the contour by.
-The `VSelect` component is used to create a dropdown menu.
+We create a dropdown menu for the contour by.
+The `VSelect` component is used to create the dropdown menu.
 The `v_model` uses the state variable `contour_by_array_idx` initialized to be the default_array, 0.
 The `items` is a list of tuples, where the first element is the display string (`text`) of the array name, and the second element is the value of the array used for selection.
 For `items`, we use the state variable `array_list` to create the list of arrays initialized by our `dataset_arrays` array of dictionaries we created at read time.

 ```python
         vuetify.VSelect(